skrytt/baselisk-rs/README.md

 # baselisk-rs
-Learning Rust by writing a musical synthesizer

-Thanks for looking!
-This is a hobby project written in spare time.
-My aims are to
+Baselisk is a monophonic subtractive synthesizer with a high-note-priority note selection algorithm.
+Moreover, Baselisk is a hobby project to give me the opportunity to:

 * Learn more about the Rust programming language
 * Learn more about digital signal processing